Skip to main content

 If you need to interrupt your regular academic program, the advising office in your college, professional school, or graduate program may grant you a personal leave of absence.

 While on a leave of absence, you will not have student status, which may affect your student loan deferment and your access to campus facilities and services.
 You will need to obtain permission to return to Cornell from your college, professional school, or graduate program.
+After discussing your personal leave situation with your academic department and International Services, complete the Leaving Cornell form.

 How can I stay in the United States?